Hydraulic Lime, Which NHL?

 Severe Exposure

-NHL 5 is stronger and faster setting, more suitable for dense, durable or impermeable materials with severe exposure to weather or water.
+NHL 5 is stronger and faster setting, more suitable for dense or impermeable materials with severe exposure.

 NHL 5, Typical Uses:

-Granite, engineering brick, basalt, flint, paving, roofing, chimneys, parapets, cornice, balustrades, copings, plinths, bridges, harbours, marinas, canals, dams, sea-fronts
+Granite, engineering brick, basalt, flint, paving, roofing, parapets, copings, plinths, bridges, harbours, marinas, canals, dams, sea-fronts

 NHL 5 Products: